mrblomblo/yt-dlp-usage-script/README.md

 10. Done, now you can try it out!

 ### Usage
-1. Run the script.
+1. Run the script
-2. Input the URL of the video or audio that you wish to download.
+2. Input the URL of the video or audio that you wish to download
-3. Select either audio (mp3) with “a”, video (mp4) with “v”, or music (FLAC) with “m”.
+3. Select either audio (mp3) with “a”, video (mp4) with “v”, or music (FLAC) with “m”
-4. The script should now start downloading the video or audio.
+4. YT-dlp should now start downloading the desired content with your choices in mind
-5. If you want to download more, type “y”, otherwise type “n”.
+5. If you want to download more, type “y”, otherwise type “n”
-6. If you wanted to download more, the script will restart, and you will be prompted for the URL.
-If you didn't want to download more, the script will shut down and the folder that your latest download type was will open.
+6. If you wanted to download more, the script will restart.
+If you didn't want to download more, the script will shut down, and the folder that your latest download type was will open

 ## Features
 * Audio downloads (mp3) *(see photo below)*